What Do we Mean by Singular and Plural Nouns?

 Nouns That Only Have Plural Forms

-Some nouns only have a plural form and you cannot see them in singular form (i.e. without -s or -es).
-One kind of these nouns are those that come in pairs or two parts.
-See the examples:
+Certain nouns only exist in their plural form and do not have a singular form (i.e., they always end in "-s" or "-es").
+One type of such nouns are those that come in pairs or consist of two parts.
+Here are some examples:

 If you want to say you have one of these things, you may use the phrase 'a pair of', 'a set of' etc.